 Relative efficiency (count of events where HRPPD had a visible pulse, at a constant laser repetition rate), as well as event count above some reasonable threshold, defined as a fraction of MPV

 We understand that the spatial resolution cannot be reliably evaluated in this setup because of the lack of focusing optics or other means to collimate the photon source, and as such is considered a low priority.
-However, the expected reduction in charge sharing in a strong magnetic field should be quantified, since it (1) affects applicability of HRPPDs to DIRC, and (2) also contributes to the Gen II vs DC-coupled HRPPD and pixellation choice for pf(m)RICH.
+However, the expected reduction in charge sharing in a strong magnetic field should be quantified as a high priority measurement, since it (1) affects applicability of HRPPDs to DIRC, and (2) also contributes to the Gen II vs DC-coupled HRPPD and pixellation choice for pf(m)RICH.

 The ultimate goal of the measurement program is to restore the selected working conditions by tuning the HV settings, for a representative set of the field strengths and field-to-normal orientations at the location of EIC detectors, in a way the selected baseline performance at B=0T is fully restored.
 If a full restoration is not possible, quantify the implications.
 Representative field settings can be taken from Zhengqiao’s presentation uploaded on https://indico.bnl.gov/event/18436/, and to first order can be reduced to one “extreme” point per detector type: